hegdepavankumar/websites-a-programmer-should-visit/README.md

 ## 18. [CodeEasy](https://codeasy.net/)
 ![rEMuHJO3_400x400](https://user-images.githubusercontent.com/85627085/230729474-a50b88b6-8f04-4112-8b34-db97c219e643.png)

 Codeasy is probably the newest one from the whole list.
-It is quite an interesting educational course because it drives a new concept to computer science studying.
+It is quite an interesting educational course because it drives a new concept in computer science.

 You start learning thereby **reading an adventure story** about fighting machines in the future.
 On your way, you’ll meet challenges that require real coding to solve.

 The final goal is to save the world from machine invasion.
-And as a very important side effect – become a software developer.
+And as a very important side effect – becoming a software developer.

 ## 19. [Code Avengers](https://www.codeavengers.com/)